Website

-Read the article of West Indies vs Zimbabwe 9th Match Hero Cup 1993 - Hero Cup five-nation one-day international tournament of the 9th match played between Zimbabwe and West Indies at Lal Bahadur Shastri Stadium, Hyderabad in 21st November 1993.
+Read the highlights of West Indies vs Zimbabwe 9th Match Hero Cup 1993 - C.A.B.
+Jubilee Tournament Hero Cup five-nation one-day international tournament of the 9th match played between Zimbabwe and West Indies at Lal Bahadur Shastri Stadium, Hyderabad on 21st November 1993.

-Bowlers attack after Half-centuries from Desmond Haynes and Roland Holder guided West Indies massive 134-run victory over Zimbabwe and qualify for semi-final in the one-sided game of the ninth match of a Hero Cup five-nation tournament.
+Half-centuries from Desmond Haynes and Roland Holder before Bowlers attack helped West Indies massive 134-run victory over Zimbabwe and qualify for semi-final in the one-sided game of the ninth match of a Hero Cup five-nation tournament.

 This modified article reference from : T. I. E, Author by : N. Jagannath Das